-Quality indicators/criteria 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
-6.2 The in: stitution safeguards the interaction: 6.2.1 Among students Choose mark 6.2.2 Between students and teaching staff Choose mark 6.2.3 Between students and study guides/material of study Choose mark 6.3 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
+Quality indicators/criteria 1 - 5 6.1 learnin edagogical planning unit for distance learning supports the distance g unit and addresses the requirements for study materials, interactive es and formative assessment.
+4 6.2 The in stitution safeguards the interaction: 6.2.1 Among students 5 6.2.2 Between students and teaching staff 5 6.2.3 Between students and study guides/material of study 5 6.3 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
 6.4 Training, guidance and support are provided to the teaching staff through appropriate procedures.
 6.5 Student performance monitoring mechanisms are satisfactory.
 6.6 Adequate mentoring by the teaching staff is provided to students through established procedures.
 6.7 The unimpeded distance learning communication between the teaching staff and the students is ensured.
 6.8 Assessment consistency is ensured.
 6.9 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
+6.10 ogramme of study has the appropriate and adequate infrastructure for the tof distance learning.
+5 6.11 The su apporting infrastructures are easily accessible.
+5